meganwinton/TelemetrySpace/vignettes/Estimate_COA_vignette.md

     ## 5 SB12          3425. -0.326 0.513    1.
     ## 6 SB14          3425. -0.261 0.159    1.

 Prior to doing anything else, we need to specify our 'state space' - the spatial extent of interest.
-This needs to be large enough to allow for individuals that may have activity centers outside of the receiver array.
+This will consist of your receiver array and a 'buffer' area around the array.
+The buffer needs to be large enough to allow for individuals that may have activity centers outside of the receiver array.
+There is no general rule of thumb for this, but I would suggest selecting a buffer that is large enough to allow you to discriminate between individuals that are detected along the periphery of the array and individuals that are not detected at all - a COA will be estimated for all time steps unless you specify the individual has left the area; time steps with 0 detections will have an estimated COA somewhere outside the detection range of all receivers.
+If there are many time steps with zeros, you may want to modify the relevant '.stan' code chunk included in the \`src/stan\_files' folder on your local machine to skip time periods with no detections, which will speed up computing times.
+As always, it is up to the user to make sure that the results make sense in the context of the species/array of interest.

 ``` r
 # Define state-space of point process - 'buffer' adds a fixed buffer to the outer extent of the recs